 - That Landmark College student athletes will be exemplary community members excelling in academics, athletics, and as members of the Landmark community

-Opening in 2017 is the Charles Drake Athletic Field, a new regulation-size soccer and lacrosse field.
-The turf field is composed of a natural, environmentally-friendly, state-of-the-art infill material, allowing games to be played over an extended period, from early spring through early winter.
+The Charles Drake Athletic Field opened in time for the Fall 2017 season.
+The regulation-size soccer and lacrosse turf field is composed of a natural, environmentally-friendly, state-of-the-art infill material, allowing games to be played over an extended period, from early spring through early winter.
+There is also a field house with locker rooms, restrooms, and a concession area.

 The new field is named for Dr. Charles Drake, the founder of Landmark College and a Harvard-trained educator.
 Drake had severe dyslexia, and his mission was to establish a college that would meet the needs of students like him.
 Today, Landmark College continues to serve students with dyslexia and other learning disabilities, as well as students with ADHD and autism spectrum disorder.

 The field is available for rental by soccer and lacrosse teams, schools, and community groups.
-For rental information, contact Steve Stanley, Landmark College’s director of athletics, fitness, and recreation, at 802-387-6786 or email@example.com.
+For rental information, contact Josh Ascani, Landmark College’s Director of Athletics, Fitness, and Recreation, at 802-387-6786 or firstname.lastname@example.org.

 The quad in the middle of campus, surrounded by a colonnade and classrooms, is the location for softball games and many other sports and activities.